Untouchable17/Reverse-TCP-Shell/README.md

 4. Run one of the program
 ```
 ./ReverseShell.o or ./SecureTCPConnection.o

-PS: You can add the correct path to global like this: `export PATH="$PATH:$(pwd)"` and then you can run the program by just entering their name ReverseShell.o or SecureTCPConnection.o
 ```
+> You can add the correct path to global like this: `export PATH="$PATH:$(pwd)"` and then you can run the program by just entering their name ReverseShell.o or SecureTCPConnection.o

 <h2 align="center">How to use</h2>
 <p>At first, start listening on the hacker's computer (or on your own) to the port you specified in the file (by default, port 4444), and then run the compiled infected file on the victim's computer</p>